Approx. Time Needed for Instant Pot to Pressurize:: 2hours15minutes

 8Hoagie buns, split and toasted until golden brown

 8slices provolone cheese, each one cut in half

 6large yellow or white onions, approx. 2 lbs., sliced into 1/4-inch slices

 kosher salt and black pepper, to taste

-In a large skillet over medium high heat, brown roast on all sides in a bit of oil; place the roast into the slow cooker; pour the jar of pepperoncini and their juices over the roast.
-Cover the slow cooker and cook on the low setting for 8-10 hours, or until the beef is very fork-tender.
+In a large skillet over medium high heat, brown the roast on all sides in a bit of hot oil; place the roast into the slow cooker; pour the jar of pepperoncini and their juices over the roast.
+Cover the slow cooker and cook the roast on the low setting for 8-10 hours, or until the beef is very fork-tender, and falls apart easily.

 Remove the beef from the cooking liquid in the slow cooker to a cutting board; shred the beef using two forks.

 Instant Pot (Electric Pressure Cooker) Method for Cooking the Roast

 Using the saute setting on the Instant Pot, add a bit of olive oil; when the oil is hot, add the roast, browning it off on all sides.
 Pour the jar of pepperoncini and their juices over the roast.
 Lock the Instant Pot securely lid into place, making the valve is set to the sealing position.
 Choose high pressure setting for 45 minutes, bringing the Instant pot up to full pressure.